carl3991/DataScope-Notebook/Used_Car_Market/README.md

 ##  Key Findings
 - Transforming `year` into `car_age` significantly improved model performance.
-- Both projects suggested that `car_age` and `mileage` features are the dominant predictors for predicting used car prices
+- Both projects suggested that `car_age`, `engine_size` and `mileage` features are the dominant predictors for predicting used car prices
 - Random Forest Regressor and Classifier delivered the most balanced results in predicting car price and in classifying young vs old cars